nealrobbins/liferay-docs/discover/commerce/articles/01-catalog-management/01-product-categories.markdown

 The category display page is a feature that creates a relationship between a category, a specified page, and a URL for that page.
-This relationship makes it easy to display and organize content or applications related to to that category, as changes made to the category will be automatically reflected on the page.
+This relationship makes it easy to display and organize content or applications related to that category, as changes made to the category will be automatically reflected on the page.
 A typical use case might involve using the page to display category content for customers.